sumu-py/TicTacToe/README.md

 # TicTacToe
-This is my first attempt of the python code of the tictactoe game.
+This is my first attempt on writing the python code of the tictactoe game.